patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 A card can be made expandable using the `isExpanded` property.
 In the collapsed state, only the card header is shown, and the user can click the caret to view the rest of the card content.

-The hidden content should be contained within the `CardExpandableContent` component.
+Place any content that you want to be hidden within the `<CardExpandableContent>` component.

 ```ts file='./CardExpandable.tsx'
 ```

 ### Expandable with icon

-An image can also be included in the card header prior to expansion.
+An image can be placed in the card header to show users an icon beside the expansion caret.

 ```ts file='./CardExpandableWithIcon.tsx'
 ```